Phildo/expandpass/README.md

 will ensure `banana` is printed unmodified once before going into the modifications.

-NOTE: The - is a guaranteed single-modification (doesn't need further delineation).
+Note: The - is a guaranteed single-modification (doesn't need further delineation).
 So you could identically specify `"banana"[-d1]`

 # PERFORMANCE: